styled-components/styled-components/README.md

 [**@gandm**](https://github.com/gandm), the creator of `language-babel`, has added support for `styled-components` in Atom!

-To get proper syntax highlighting, all you have to do is install and use the `language-babel` package for your Javascript files!
+To get proper syntax highlighting, all you have to do is install and use the `language-babel` package for your JavaScript files!

 ### Other Editors